foolip/testing-in-standards/lifecycle.md

 ### Idea

 In the earliest stages, only an explainer ([example](https://github.com/w3c/ServiceWorker/blob/master/explainer.md)) will exist, there will be no spec and no implementation.
 At this point, writing tests will generally not be a good use of time.

 If the idea has merit, at some point a first implementation will begin to take shape.
-Don't bother with tests, at most do trivial tests which are easy to get right even with no implementation.
+Whether this happens before or after the spec TODO

 ### First implementation